 Of course, you’re welcome to try your own taste test.
 Maybe you’ll use a different shortening, or mix the butter and shortening as I did for the Slightly Sweet Orange Buttermilk Biscuits.
-Any way you make them, I’m betting that you’ll have a hard time eating just one of these old fashioned biscuits.
+Any way you make them, I’ll bet that you’ll want to eat more than one of these old-fashioned biscuits.

-I’m dedicating this post to my friend, Beth Corman.
-As she goes through a personal loss, I’m using this post as a sort of culinary virtual hug.
+I dedicate this post to my friend, Beth Corman.
+As she goes through a personal loss, this post is my culinary virtual hug.
 I hope you’ll visit her blog, OMG Yummy, and learn firsthand about her wonderful recipes and stories.
 She and I first bonded over challah – one of our shared culture’s best known comfort foods.
-Like challah, these biscuits have the ability to transport one into a world where a maternal hug can make all the world’s cares seem far away.
+Like challah, these biscuits transport us to a world where a maternal hug makes everything better.
+One bite pushes the world’s cares far away.
 I don’t know about you, but that sounds like a good place to be right now.

 Have a great weekend.